The Bankrate promise

 When you bought your home, your down payment determined how much equity you had out of the gate — say 3 percent or 20 percent.
 As you pay down your mortgage, you’ll continue to build that equity.

 With home values up dramatically, however, many homeowners have accumulated equity much faster than they would have had homes appreciated at the usual historical pace.
-As of June, home prices were up 18.3 percent year-over-year, according to CoreLogic.
-While this growth is expected to slow some in the coming months, the run-up has given the average homeowner with a mortgage $207,000 of tappable equity, Black Knight reports.
+As of August, home prices were up 13.5 percent year-over-year, according to CoreLogic.
+While these gains have started to slow, the run-up has given the average homeowner with a mortgage $207,000 of tappable equity, Black Knight reports.

 Still, if you’re looking at your climbing home value with thoughts about all you can do with that equity, proceed with caution.